An Improved Inference for IV Regressions: Model and Preliminaries

-Lastly, as pointed out by \cite{Haus2012} and \cite{LWZ24}, it is possible to use the jackknife AR statistic to further improve the efficiency of the jackknife LM statistic.
-In the case with clustered data, we define the leave-one-cluster-out jackknife AR statistic as
+Lastly, as pointed out by \cite{Haus2012}, \cite{LWZ24}, and \cite{MS24}, it is possible to use the jackknife AR statistic to further improve the efficiency of the jackknife LM statistic.
+In the current setting with clustered data, we define the leave-one-cluster-out jackknife AR statistic as